Shivam03-coder/plixipy-server/Readme.md

-# Node.js Server with TypeScript for Sentuo
+# Node.js Server with TypeScript for Plixipy

 ## 📌 Project Overview

-This project is a **Node.js** server built using **TypeScript** for **Sentuo**.
+This project is a **Node.js** server built using **TypeScript** for **Plixipy**.
 It provides a robust and scalable backend with modern best practices, including environment variables, error handling, and structured code organization.

 ## 🚀 Features